Canon D30 vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Canon D30 does not offer wifi capability.

 Both the Canon D30 and the T6i have been discontinued, but can regularly be found used on eBay.
 The Canon D30 was replaced by the Canon D60, while the T6i was followed by the Canon T7i.

-Review summary: Canon D30 vs Canon T6i
+Review summary: Canon D30 vs T6i

 Arguments in favor of the Canon EOS-D30:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.